Michael Golomb

 In 1998 in Berlin, Michael Golomb was honored as part of a special exhibition entitled "Terror and Exile: Persecuted and expelled Berlin mathematicians in the time of the Nazi regime."
 The exhibition was organized by the city of Berlin to coincide with the International Congress of Mathematicians there.

-Golomb co-authored a paper with Paul Erdös, and so has an Erdös number of one.
+Golomb co-authored a paper with Paul Erdős, and so has an Erdős number of one.